MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-rbroker-framework-tutorial.md

 3. Any RTask indicating an `RGridException` failure can be resubmitted to the RBroker.

+    >[!IMPORTANT]
-    **Important!** It is the responsibility of the client application developer to decide whether such RTasks should be resubmitted to RBroker, logged by the application, and/or reported to the end-user.
+    >It is the responsibility of the client application developer to decide whether such RTasks should be resubmitted to RBroker, logged by the application, and/or reported to the end-user.

 4. This runtime supports a `maxConcurrency` configuration property that limits the maximum number of RTasks that the RBroker will attempt to execute in parallel.
 All RTasks submitted in excess of this limit are automatically queued by the RBroker, which ensures that no more than `maxConcurrency` RTasks are executing on the runtime at any one time.

 5. Tuning the `maxConcurrency` property to reflect the real-world limits determined by grid resources provisioned by the DeployR system administrator is an important step when deploying solutions on the Discrete Task Runtime.

+    >[!IMPORTANT]
-    **Important!** See the [Grid Resource Management](#gridprimer) section of this tutorial for guidance when setting `maxConcurrency` for your RBroker instance.
+    >See the [Grid Resource Management](#gridprimer) section of this tutorial for guidance when setting `maxConcurrency` for your RBroker instance.

 ### Discrete Task Runtime Suitability